EderDev30/intercorp-challenge/interseguro-operations/README.md

 # Interseguro Matrix Operations API

-A REST API built with Express.js and TypeScript that consumes QR factorization results and performs additional matrix operations, implemented using Hexagonal Architecture.
+A REST API built with Express.js and TypeScript that performs statistical operations on QR factorization matrices, secured through an external authentication service.

 ## Overview

-This API consumes the results of QR factorization from the [Interseguro QR Factorization API](../interseguro-qr) and performs additional matrix operations:
+This API performs statistical analysis on Q and R matrices received from the QR factorization service.
+It calculates:

-1. Calculates the maximum value across both Q and R matrices
+1. Maximum value across both Q and R matrices
-2. Calculates the minimum value across both Q and R matrices
+2. Minimum value across both Q and R matrices
-3. Calculates the average value of all elements in both matrices
+3. Average value of all elements
-4. Calculates the total sum of all elements in both matrices
+4. Total sum of all elements
-5. Determines if either Q or R is a diagonal matrix (all non-diagonal elements are zero)
+5. Diagonal matrix detection (checks if Q or R is diagonal)

+All endpoints are secured through integration with the authorization service.

 ## Architecture

-This project follows the Hexagonal Architecture pattern (also known as Ports and Adapters), dividing the code into these layers:
+This project follows the Hexagonal Architecture pattern with these layers:

-- **Domain Layer**: Contains the core business logic, entities, and port interfaces
+- **Domain Layer**: Core business logic and interfaces
-- **Application Layer**: Contains application services and use cases
+- **Application Layer**: Use cases for matrix operations
-- **Infrastructure Layer**: Contains implementations of the interfaces defined in the domain
+- **Infrastructure Layer**: Services implementation and external integrations
-- **Interface Layer**: Contains controllers, routes, and the API interface
+- **Interface Layer**: Controllers, routes, and middleware

 ## Technology Stack

 - TypeScript
 - Node.js
 - Express.js
+- Axios (for HTTP client)
 - Swagger (for API documentation)

 ## Installation